How Omicron outbreak could hit the economy, sharemarket

 "Ironically, our sharemarket often performed better during uncertain times."

-Lister says that he hopes local decision-makers take note of steps other countries have taken against omicron.
+Lister hopes local decision-makers take note of steps other countries have taken against Omicron.

 "I think the UK is a good example of how we need to learn to live with Omicron, being the first developed economy to deal with an outbreak," he said.